OMalenfantThuot/My_BigDFT/README.md

 The desired files must be named `psppar.` with the extension being the corresponding element atomic symbol.

+### To use SchnetPack models (optional)

+To be able to use [SchnetPack](https://github.com/OMalenfantThuot/schnetpack) models in calculations, the following line msut be added to the `~/.bashrc` file:

+`export MODELDIR="/path/to/the/directory/for/trained/models/"`

 ### Extra steps you might need to follow